casualwriter/casualwriter.github.io/casual-markdown/blog/20220810-is-regexp-readable.md

 I finally realized that make the code not readable is the "Complexity" instead of "RegExp".
 "RegExp" solve the problem, and contain the "Complexity" in a piece of code.

-That's why it is hard to read!
+That's why RegExp is not readable, and it make other code more readable in most situation.

 ![](campo03.jpg)